Mandalay Technological University

-Mandalay Technological University (MTU) (မန္တလေး နည်းပညာ တက္ကသိုလ်, /my/, formerly, the Mandalay Institute of Technology - MIT), in Patheingyi, Mandalay, is a senior prestigious engineering university in Myanmar.
-The university offers undergraduate, and postgraduate programmes in engineering disciplines to students and is one of the most selective universities in the country, admitting approximately only 300-350 undergrad students annually based on their University Entrance Examination scores.
+Mandalay Technological University (MTU) (မန္တလေး နည်းပညာ တက္ကသိုလ်, /my/, formerly, the Mandalay Institute of Technology - MIT), in Patheingyi, Mandalay, is a prestigious engineering university in Myanmar.
+The university offers undergraduate, and postgraduate programmes in engineering disciplines to students and is one of the most selective universities in the country, admitting only 300-350 undergrad students annually based on their University Entrance Examination scores.

 Since MTU offers master's, doctoral and other postgraduate diploma offering programmes, it takes around 200-300 postgrads every academic year.